Isolation complication? US finds it's hard to shun Russia

 AP Diplomatic Writer

 WASHINGTON (AP) — The Biden administration likes to say Russia has become isolated internationally because of its invasion of Ukraine.
 Yet Moscow’s top officials have hardly been cloistered in the Kremlin.
-And now, even the U.S. wants to talk.
+And now, even the U.S. Is talking to them.

 Russian President Vladimir Putin has been meeting with world leaders, including Turkish President Recep Tayyip Erdogan, whose country is a NATO member.
 Meanwhile, his top diplomat, Foreign Minister Sergey Lavrov, is jetting around the world, smiling, shaking hands and posing for photos with foreign leaders — including some friends of the U.S.

-And on Wednesday, Secretary of State Antony Blinken said he wants to end months of top-level U.S. diplomatic estrangement with Lavrov to discuss the release of American detainees as well as issues related to Ukraine.
-The call has not been scheduled but is expected in the coming days.
+And on Wednesday, Secretary of State Antony Blinken spoke with Russian Foreign Minister Sergey Lavrov about American detainees and Ukraine.

+Blinken would not discuss the specific details of the call but said he had pressed Lavrov to accept a “substantial proposal” the U.S. has made for the release of jailed Americans Paul Whelan and Brittany Griner.
+The Russian Foreign Ministry said Lavrov “strongly suggested” to Blinken “returning to a professional dialogue in the mode of quiet diplomacy” on any efforts at American detainees ’ release.

-The handshakes and phone calls cast doubt on a core part of the U.S. strategy aimed at ending the Ukraine war: that diplomatic and economic isolation, along with battlefield setbacks, would ultimately force Russia to send its troops home.
+The phone call and the handshakes cast doubt on a core part of the U.S. strategy aimed at ending the Ukraine war: that diplomatic and economic isolation, along with battlefield setbacks, would ultimately force Russia to send its troops home.

-Even as he announced plans for the call, Blinken continued to insist Russia is indeed isolated.
+Even as he announced plans for the call two days earlier, Blinken continued to insist Russia is indeed isolated.
 He argued the travel of its top officials is purely damage control and a reaction to international criticism Moscow is facing for the Ukraine war.

 U.S. officials say Russia is trying to shore up the few alliances it has left — some of which are American adversaries like Iran.
 But countries that are ostensibly U.S. partners, like Egypt and Uganda, are also warmly welcoming top Russians.